Angus Fraser: Cricket career

 Perhaps his finest hour came in the Barbados Test match of the 1993/94 West Indies tour when Fraser took 8–75 in the first innings to help set up a famous victory, West Indies' first defeat at Bridgetown for over half a century.
 His career-best first-class cricket innings bowling figures of 8–53 were taken in a Test match and against the same opposition, this time at Port of Spain, Trinidad and Tobago, in 1997/98.
 Despite taking eight wickets in that innings, and Test career best match figures of 11–110, he was not named Man of the Match which was awarded to Carl Hooper, from the victorious West Indies side.
-In all, Fraser toured the West Indies three times, and as of 2022, he has taken more Test wickets in the West Indies than any other visiting bowler.
+In all, Fraser toured the West Indies three times, and as of 2002, he has taken more Test wickets in the West Indies than any other visiting bowler, with 54, and ended his career with 70 wickets against the West Indies at 23.70.

 His one-day international highest score of 38 not out was made late in the innings at number 10, which included a massive six off Steve Waugh and almost brought England back from the brink of defeat against Australia during the 1990/91 tour (Australia won by three runs).
 Another fine moment with the bat was in a last-wicket second-innings stand with Robert Croft to save the Third Test at Old Trafford against South Africa in 1998.
 According to the recollection of then England coach David Lloyd, as Fraser went out to face the bowling of Allan Donald, Fraser said :"‘The only way he'll get me out is if he knocks me through all three [stumps].’
 I said: 'He probably will, Gus, but good luck'.
 But he survived.
 A red-inker it was and in retrospect one of the most important innings of the series".

 Fraser's short innings indeed helped to reverse the momentum in the series, Fraser taking three fivefers in the next two Tests to help England to an unlikely series victory.
 He also toured New Zealand and South Africa, and played in one-day tournaments in Asia, representing England.
-Throughout his career he used a bat nicknamed the "Gussy Hitter", the blade of which was designed by his mother.

 Fraser last played for England during the 1999 Cricket World Cup.
-Although born in Lancashire, Fraser played all of his county cricket for Middlesex in a first-class career lasting until 2002; he served as county captain from 2001 until his retirement in 2002.
+In total, Fraser played in forty-six Test matches and forty-two One Day Internationals for England.
+Cricket commentator Colin Bateman commented that Fraser was "a reliable, intelligent and hard-working bowler".
+He was awarded an MBE in the 1999 New Year Honours.